aws-samples/aws-saas-factory-bootcamp/Lab3.md

 * **Mapping User Roles to Policies** – with Cognito, we can create rules that determine how a user's role will map to the policies that we've created.
 In this part you'll see how these policies have been configured for our tenant and user roles.
 * **Acquiring Tenant-Scoped Credentials** – finally you'll see how to orchestrate the acquisition of credentials that are scoped by the policies outlined above.
 The credentials will control our access to data.
 You'll see how this explicitly enforces cross-tenant scoping.

-With this piece in place, you'll now have added a robust mechanism to your solution that much more tightly controls and scopes access to tenant resources.
+With this piece in place, you'll have added a robust mechanism to your solution that much more tightly controls and scopes access to tenant resources.
 This solution highlights one of many strategies that could be applied to enforce tenant isolation.

 ## Part 1 - Example of Cross-Tenant Access
 Before we introduce **policies**, it would help to examine a scenario where the absence of richer security policies can open the door to cross-tenant access.
 We will look at an (admittedly contrived) example where a developer could introduce code that might enable cross-tenant access.